jdh8/wbridge5.book/overcall/suit/README.md

 Hands with 16+ **HCP** are too strong for simple overcalls.
 Double first and then bid the suit in the next round.

-In our bidding system, (1♣) 2♣ is natural instead of a Michaels cue bid.
+In our bidding system, (1♣) 2♣ is natural instead of a Michaels cuebid.
 However, clubs was indeed an adverse suit, so a stronger hand is required to make such a turning bid.